manezaf8/task-dashboard/README.md

 ## PHP
-For PHP, the image is set on the first line in the Dockerfile `FROM php:8-apache` will grab the latest version of PHP 8.
-To get the latest version of PHP 8.3, change the line to `FROM php:8.3-apache`.
-PHP developers set the version of Apache.
+For PHP, the image is set on the first line in the Dockerfile `FROM php:8-fpm` will grab the latest version of PHP 8.
+To get the latest version of PHP 8.3, change the line to `FROM php:8.3-Nginx`.
+PHP developers set the version of Nginx.
 This can not be changed (easily).
 For more options, see the offical DockerHub page [https://hub.docker.com/_/php ](https://hub.docker.com/_/php).